1. Introduction

 Responsibilities: Invoice processing, supplier/customer queries, payment runs, bank reconciliations, expenses, credit control, payroll processing, basic reporting support, maintaining audit trails.

 Typical qualification/experience: Entry can be possible with strong numeracy, admin accuracy, Excel basics, and evidence you can follow process.
-AAT (Levels 2–4) is the most common structured route.
+AAT (Levels 2–4) is the most common structured route into these roles and is designed to match typical job outcomes at each stage.

 B) Assistant accountant and month-end roles